slarse/github-label-bot/README.md

 help
 ```

-A visitor can then open an issue with a body like this:
+A visitor can open an issue with a body like this:

 ```
-AWS lambda doesn't work, help me!
+I can't get Labelbot to work, help!

 :label:`help` :label:`formal complaint`
 ```

-The issue be labeled with `help` and `formal complaint`.
-This process is
+Labelbot will then set the labels `help` and `formal complaint` on the issue.
-illustrated at the top of this page.
+This process is illustrated in the gif at the top of this page.
 _[Head over to the repo](https://github.com/jcroona/labelbot-demo) and try it
 out yourself if you'd like!_